 Anthem is over a couple of months away from launch.
 Bioware has promised an Anthem demo for those who have subscribed to Origin Access Premier or have preordered the game.
 However, before that players will be able to take part in Anthem Closed alpha.

 Anthem Closed alpha will start next week.
 But, given that it’s closed, only select players will be invited.
 First, you need to sign up for Anthem Closed alpha.
-Follow this link for Anthem Alpha sing up.
+Go to the official website for Anthem Alpha and sign up.
 The closed alpha starts on December 8 and ends on December 9.

 For EA Anthem alpha registration, you need to sign an NDA that restricts players from talking about it online.
 This is basically a playtest for Anthem before it launches.